 Annie is a beautiful orange roan.

-5. Brittanys are a hardy breed
+5. The Brittany Spaniel is a hardy breed

-They don’t have too many genetic medical issues although they occasionally can be prone to hip dysplasia and epilepsy.
+The Brittany dog doesn’t have too many genetic medical issues although they occasionally can be prone to hip dysplasia and epilepsy.

 Brittanys are known for their boundless energy and stamina levels.
 Used to working in the field, they LOVE being out exploring on walks.
 Annie has easily climbed mountains with me and still had energy to spare at the end, whilst I have been ready to collapse.
 They do need a couple of decent walks a day to keep them stimulated.